 We hope that you enjoy Marta’s tutorial on her illustration entitled ‘MerMay’.

-Step 1: The Strong Concept
+The Strong Concept

 Every illustration I make starts with a quick hand drawing.
 I used to do this on paper but lately, I go straight to the iPad (paper doesn’t have an undo).

 I don’t care about precision here, my only goal is to quickly explore many concepts and find a composition I like.
 If the composition is bad to begin with, you are unlikely to fix it later in the process.
 Stay at the sketching step as long as it takes.
 You’ll thank yourself later.

 I usually use a dark background and my sketch is in 20% opacity white fill (on a separate layer).
 I keep the sketch at the very top of the layer list so that it stays completely visible if I need to reference it later.

 Once my sketch is in place, I start mapping out the shapes.
 I mostly use the Pencil Tool — it feels organic, and that’s what I’m after, but when it comes to big curves, I switch to the Pen tool for a smoother result.

 I keep every part of the illustration on a separate layer.
 This helps me stay organized.
 Plus, it makes adding shadows and lights a lot easier later on.
 For example, I use one layer for the face, another one for the upper body, and another for the tail and so on.
 In case of repeating elements such as a bunch of green leaves, I keep them together on one layer.

 Zooming In / Zoom Out